Nonverbal Communication: Definition, Types, Importance (Explained)

 The face is an important communicator.
 It is commonly said that the face is the index of the mind.

-It expresses the type of emotions or feelings such as joy, love, interest, sorrow, anger, annoyance, confusion, enthusiasm, fear, hatred surprise, and uncertainty.
+It expresses the type of emotions or feelings such as joy, love, interest, sorrow, anger, annoyance, confusion, enthusiasm, fear, hatred, surprise, and uncertainty.

-Within the facial area, eyes are especially effective for indicating attention and interest.
+Within the facial area, the eyes are especially effective for indicating attention and interest.
 However, interpretations of facial expressions differ from culture to culture.

 Smiling is a powerful cue that transmits:

-- Happiness.
+• Happiness.

-- Friendliness.
+• Friendliness.

-- Warmth.
+• Warmth.

-- Liking.
+• Liking.

-- Affiliation.
+• Affiliation.

-Thus, if you smile frequently you will be perceived as more likable, friendly, warm and approachable.
+Thus, if you smile frequently, you will be perceived as more likable, friendly, warm, and approachable.

-Smiling is often contagious and students will react favorably and learn more.
+Smiling is often contagious, and students will react favorably and learn more.

 Gestures

-If you fail to gesture while speaking, you may be perceived as boring, stiff and un-animated.
+If you fail to gesture while speaking, you may be perceived as boring, stiff, and un-animated.

 A lively and animated teaching style captures students’ attention, makes the material more interesting, facilitates learning and provides a bit of entertainment.

-a wave of the hand has a specific meaning-“hello” or “good-bye”; a forefinger and a thumb touching to form a circle have the meaning -“ok”.
+For example, a wave of the hand has a specific meaning-“hello” or “good-bye”; a forefinger and a thumb touching to form a circle have the meaning -“ok”.

-Alike facial expressions, interpretations of some gestures also differ across cultures.
+Like facial expressions, interpretations of some gestures also differ across cultures.

 Posture and body orientation